Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Reds pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.77 team ERA ranks 25th across all league pitching staffs.
+- The Reds have a 4.84 team ERA that ranks 25th among all league pitching staffs.

-- Reds pitchers combine to allow the third-most home runs in baseball (221 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (222 total, 1.4 per game).

-- Phillips makes the start for the Reds, his fifth of the season.
-He is 1-0 with a 5.66 ERA and 26 strikeouts through 20 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went five innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.